1 — check prerequisites node -v # need Node ≥ 20 → nodejs.org tmux -V # need tmux ≥ 3.0 → brew install tmux

 handmux hooksinstall | uninstall

-handmux hooks install # wire Claude Code → handmux (inbox · push) handmux hooks uninstall # remove the hooks
+handmux hooks install # wire Claude Code → handmux handmux hooks uninstall # remove the hooks

 You usually don't need this.
-The first time you open the inbox on your phone, it wires these hooks with one tap.
+The first time you open the inbox on your phone, it can install the Claude Code hooks with one tap.
 Run this only to install them from the computer instead.

 After installing, open a new Claude Code session (or restart one) to activate.
 See Claude Code for details.